 applications of this exciting field of health science.
 Your coursework will

 Access gainful employment information, including program length, tuition costs, financing options, and success rates.

 The Bachelor of Science in Health and Wellness program is designed to provide you with a solid foundation for careers in traditional health settings such as hospitals, private medical offices, and public health agencies.
 In addition, opportunities may exist in newly emerging preventive health services in corporate wellness centers, college health services, insurance agencies, or pharmaceutical companies.
-Demand for health educators is expected to grow much faster than average for all occupations due to the rising cost of health care and efforts to promote a healthier lifestyle to avoid costly medical treatments.*
+Demand for health educators is expected to grow faster than the average for all occupations due to the rising cost of health care and efforts to promote a healthier lifestyle to avoid costly medical treatments.*

 Students enrolled in a School of Health Sciences bachelor’s degree program

 can choose to complete an accelerated master’s degree option.
 Designed for